Experience Paris Like an Insider – 5 Must-Do Itineraries

 After your morning, and perhaps your lunch, at d'Orsay, cross the quay to the Seine and take the pedestrian bridge to the pretty garden of the Jardin des Tuileries, attached to the Louvre.
 Stroll through the garden, enjoying the paths and fountains.
 If you haven't eaten lunch, stop into one of the cute cafes in the park.
 After your stroll, be sure to head to the west end of the park (towards Place de la Concorde) to take a quick tour of the Musée l'Orangerie to see Claude Monet's famous water lily paintings.
 The rest of the collection is also worthwhile.

 Exit the Orangerie into the Place de la Concorde, replete with fountains and romance, as well as the famous Egyptian obelisk.
 If you're up to it, turn right and cross Rue de Rivoli for a well-deserved hot chocolate or pastry at Angelina tearoom.
-(There will be a line there!)
+(There will be a line!)

 Musée d'Orsay Skip-the-Line Impressionism Tour